-After taking a couple months off from the Metacomet Trail (after all, who wants to exert themselves in July or August?), we picked up where we left off at the Southington/New Britain border for what turned out to be a far better hike than I’d expected.
+After taking a couple months off from the Metacomet Trail, we picked up where we left off at the Southington/New Britain border for what turned out to be a far better hike than I’d expected.
 At this point, I really need to change my mindset because every section of this trail has been enjoyable for multiple – and varied – reasons.

-For such a short section, a third of which would be along roads, I somehow took 26 usable pictures for this report.
+For such a short section, a third of which would be along roads, I rather enjoyed myself.
 There are a couple really nice views, some very interesting geology, and some absolutely delicious donuts.
 D’oh?
 Donuts?
 Yup… Made daily right there along the Metacomet Trail!
 I just love having reasons to keep Hoang plugging along; carrots (in the form of donuts) at the end of sticks.

 We began our jaunt along Long Bottom Road in the middle of an orchard.
 Somehow we’d left the high ridges of the previous section and descended into Apple World.
 But wait… First there’s Hoang’s traditional starting picture:

 You can see it was a beautiful early morning to be out for a hike.
 We soon came upon Rogers Orchards which I’ve read about in others’ Metacomet reports.
-When open, it’s like an oasis; fresh apple cider, homemade pies, and apples out the ying-yang.
+When open, it’s like an oasis; fresh apple cider, homemade pies, and, of course, apples.

 We continued on.
-Onward past more apple trees than the eye could see.
+Onward past more apple trees for as far as the eye could see.
 Old, old apple trees but with plenty of viable fruit.
-After once again contemplating eating some forbidden fruit, We found a thorny tangle and…
+After once again contemplating eating some forbidden fruit, We came upon a thorny tangle and…

 Yes, it’s true.
 We began our hike with Dunkin’ Donuts coffees in hand.
 Hey, when you’re road-walking, why not?
 It doesn’t make us any less hardcore.
-What if I told you they were black coffees?
+What if I told you they were black coffees at least?
 Let’s get into the woods already!